-For ease of reference, the NEF's KPIs are as follows:
+For ease of reference, the NEF's KPI's under 9.1 above are as follows:

-- KPI 1 Value of deals approved in Rands and volumes; - KPI 2 Value of New Commitments; - KPI 3 Value of Disbursements - KPI 4 Number of job Opportunities expected to be supported or created; - KPI 5 Percentage of Portfolio to Businesses owned by Black-women; - KPI 6 Percentage of Disbursements made to Black Women-owned businesses; - KPI 6 Percentage of Disbursements invested in rural provinces; - KPI 7 Number of Investor Education Seminars held across the country; - KPI 8 Number of Entrepreneurs Training sessions provided; - KPI 9 Number of Entrepreneurs referred for Business Incubation and those that successfully completed the Incubation programme; - KPI 10 Percentage of Social Facilitation held for NEF Investees; - KPI 11 Brand Audit Survey; - KPI 12 Portfolio Impaired; - KPI 13 Target of Return on Investments achieved; - KPI 14 Collections ratios; - KPI 15 Value of Partnerships concluded.
+- KPI 1 Value of deals approved in Rands and volumes; - KPI 2 Value of New Commitments; - KPI 3 Value of Disbursements - KPI 4 Number of job Opportunities expected to be supported or created; - KPI 5 Percentage of Disbursements made to Black Women-owned businesses; - KPI 6 Percentage of Disbursements invested in rural provinces; - KPI 7 Number of Investor Education Seminars held across the country; - KPI 8 Number of Entrepreneurs Training sessions provided; - KPI 9 Number of Entrepreneurs referred for Business Incubation and those that successfully completed the Incubation programme; - KPI 10 Percentage of Social Facilitation held for NEF Investees; - KPI 11 Brand Audit Survey; - KPI 12 Portfolio of Portfolio Impaired; - KPI 13 Target of Return on Investments achieved; - KPI 14 Collections ratios; - KPI 15 Value of Partnerships concluded.

-9.2.1 JOINT INDICATOR 1
+JOINT INDICATOR 1

-New Joint Key Performance Indicator Intention Outputs NEF Programme(s) APP Performance Indicator Industrialisation Building dynamic firms through a combination of efforts in partnership with the private sector, focusing on opportunities to grow in the domestic market (through localization-promotion policies, sector partnerships, beneficiation, promoting the green economy and fostering higher levels of investment) fostering higher levels of African economic integration through the African Continental Free Trade Area (AfCFTA) and building a wider export market for South African products, with supply-side reforms to build competitiveness.
+New Joint Key Intention Outputs NEF Programme(s) APP Performance Performance Indicator Indicator Industrialisation Building dynamic firms through a combination of efforts in partnership with the private sector, focusing on opportunities to grow in the domestic market (through localization-promotion policies, sector partnerships, beneficiation, promoting the green economy and fostering higher levels of investment) fostering higher levels of African economic integration through the African Continental Free Trade Area (AfCFTA) and building a wider export market for South African products, with supply-side reforms to build competitiveness.
 Report documenting NEF's KPIs that identifies within its mandate programmes that will cover all or some of the below areas: Sector Partnerships - Master Plans Localisation outcomes Beneficiation initiatives Covid-19 industrial production Africa and Global Exports Green economy initiatives Investment expansion/promotion All the five programmes support industrialisation.
 The Black Industrialist programme housed by the SPF programme is the main champion of this output.
-Approval value (KPI 1) Commitments (KPI 2) Disbursement Value (KPI 2) Jobs (KPI 4) Value of Partnerships (KPI 15)
+Approval value Disbursement Value Jobs